sagwl96/AK_BodyTracking_Online/README.md

     - Microsoft.Azure.Kinect.BodyTracking.Dependencies.cuDNN

 What code does:
 - Detects bodies and prints the joints (32 of them) on screen.
+(Tried building and running on Visual Studio 2019.
+Use x64 to build as x86 throws error with body tracking SDK)

 Things left to do:
 - Dump detected joints into JSON file